camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * The activity instances for *Archive Application*, *Assess Credit Worthiness*, and *Validate Postal Address* have been migrated

 What does the second point mean in particular?
 Since there is a migration instruction for these activity instances they are migrated.
-References to the new activity and process definition are updated.
+The entities that comprise this instance are updated to reference the new activity and process definition.
 Activity instances, task instances and variable instances are preserved other than that.

 Before migration, there was a task instance in the tasklist of an accountant to perform the *Validate Address* activity.
 After migration, the same task instance still exists and can be completed successfully.
 It still has the same properties such as assignee or name.
 From the accountant's perspective, migration is completely transparent while working on a task.

-Also note that the name of the *Validate Address* activity has changed to *Validate Postal Address* (and it's ID as well).
-This can be handled by the migration API when there is an according migration instruction.

 # API